dcnieho/gazeMapper/README.md

 |Parameters|`parameters`||`dict` of `kwargs` to pass to the function.
 The frame to process (`np.ndarray`) is the first (positional) input passed to the function, and should not be specified in this dict.|

 ## `gazeMapper.config.I2MCSettings`
 Settings used when running [I2MC](https://link.springer.com/article/10.3758/s13428-016-0822-1) fixation classifier used as part of determining the fixation that are assigned to validation targets.
-Used for the [`gazeMapper.process.Action.RUN_VALIDATION`](#actions), see [here](#validation-glassesvalidator-planes).
+Used for the [`gazeMapper.process.Action.VALIDATE`](#actions), see [here](#validation-glassesvalidator-planes).
 N.B.: The below fields with `None` as the default value are set by glassesValidator based on the input gaze data.
 When a value is set for one of these settings, it overrides glassesValidator's dynamic parameter setting.
 |Setting<br>name in GUI|Setting name<br>in settings file|Default<br>value|Description|
 | --- | --- | --- | --- |